chrisdrackett/react-mapkit/README.md

 ### 2. `MapProvider`

 The second way to use `react-mapkit` is by having a provider.
 This method is useful if you plan on having more than one map in your app and don't want to have a `tokenOrCallback` prop on all of them.
 I suggest putting the `MapkitProvider` at the top of your app so it only loads once.
+Loading it twice can cause errors.

 You can also optionally set the maps language using `language`.
 Refer to: https://developer.apple.com/documentation/mapkitjs/mapkitinitoptions/2978217-language